MaximilianMcC/music-game/README.md

 > [!WARNING]
 > If you move the window when in a song the audio will go out of sync (raylib issue) 🤬🤬🤬

+> [!WARNING]
+> Notes are 'physically' dropped down, instead of being dependant of the time so it may be a little inaccurate. will fix in a v2 trust!!

 # Plans and whatnot
 Nothing here confirmed btw
 - [ ] leaderboard for songs